EVP & General Manager, CENTRIC & President, BET Event Productions BET Event Productions

 Grant is a summa cum laude graduate of Clark College, now Clark Atlanta University.
 She serves on the executive committee of the YWCA St. Paul board and also volunteers her time to Lundstrum Center for the Performing Arts and Jack & Jill Inc., Minneapolis chapter.

-President, Leadership and Talent Consulting Korn Ferry International
+Vice Chairman, Leadership and Talent Consulting Korn Ferry

 SVP & CHRO Land O'Lakes, Inc.

 Loren Heeringa is SVP and CHRO of Land O’Lakes Inc., a $14B Fortune 194 food and agribusiness company.
 He has more than 30 years of HR and change management experience in multiple companies and industries.
 Prior to Land O’Lakes, Heeringa was VP of HR at Honeywell International’s global core business and VP of HR at the University of St. Thomas.